LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

-- Are there any particular sub-categories that, while having high sales, might have low-profit margins, indicating a need for pricing or cost review?
+- <b>Are there any particular sub-categories that, while having high sales, might have low-profit margins, indicating a need for pricing or cost review?</b>

   Yes, an analysis of sales volume versus profit margins reveals several sub-categories that, despite generating significant sales, struggle with profitability.
 These are crucial areas for pricing or cost review: